mdnaimur/qr-code-component-main/README.md

 ## Overview

---- write HTML SCSS code
---- upload in git
---- Live View
---- Maintain code formate and style
+This project involves writing HTML and SCSS code, uploading it to Git, providing a live view, and maintaining code format and style.

 ### Screenshot